 Your family could have photos like this—even better than this—if you buy this photographer’s Groupon deal.
 This time it will be different.
 It won’t be like the last time you attempted a family photo and your son refused to smile and the dog jumped into the pond.
 Or the time before that when you cut your hair too short and the baby cried the entire session.
 This time you will be able to control everything.
 This time your family will happily cooperate.
 You set a date with the photographer.
 You buy coordinating outfits.
 This time it will be an enjoyable experience.

 It is the day of the photo shoot and no one is ready.
 You have to leave in ten minutes and suddenly your son’s only pair of shoes without lights or cartoon characters don’t fit.
-Your husband is cranky that you are making him leave the house at 3pm on a Sunday in football season to take a “dumb photo.”
+Your husband is cranky that you are making him leave the house at 3pm on a Sunday to take a “dumb photo.”
 The baby has just fallen on her face and is slowly developing a purply bruise in the middle of her forehead.
 She has not napped.

 Everyone is miserable because you dared to ask them to take an hour out of their day to capture these precious memories that they’ll all be looking for when they have to make a funeral collage for you because THEIR OBSTINANCE IS SENDING YOU TO AN EARLY GRAVE.